vintagedon/ai-ops-home-lab/docker/gitea/readme.md

 # Gitea with MariaDB

-This Docker Compose provides a basic working Gitea instance using MySQL as storage.
+This Docker Compose (Portainer stack compatible) provides a basic working Gitea instance using MySQL as storage.

 https://about.gitea.com/